filterpaper/qmk_userspace/readme.md

     0x0f, 0xf0
 } };
 ```

-## Combo helper macros
-The `combos.c` file is modified from [Jane Bernhardt's helper macros](http://combos.gboards.ca/) to simplify code management.
-Combos are defined as simple one-liners in `combos.inc` and preprocessor macros will generate the actual source codes at compile time.

 ## Pro Micro RX/TX LEDs
 The Data LEDs on Pro Micro can be used as indicators with code.
 They are located on pins `B0` (RX) and `D5` (TX) on the Atmega32u4 microcontroller.
 To use them with QMK's [LED Indicators](https://docs.qmk.fm/#/feature_led_indicators), flag the pin in the config.h file: